SmaniaD/Marine-Life-yuruyurau/README.md

 was converted to Python using ChatGPt and Co-Pilot.
 Please give the full credit to yuruyurau.

-This code  criates mesmerazing animations of  sea-like creatures from a  combinatiion of mathematical functions.
+This code  creates mesmerazing animations of  sea-like creatures from a  combinatiion of mathematical functions.

 ![](https://github.com/SmaniaD/Marine-Life-yuruyurau/blob/main/yuruyurau3.gif)